 Vessel State

 The file out_vessel_state.ang2 contains a record of the vascular network over time.
-To import this file in PostView click tools>Import lines and select the file. (make sure that the tools tab is enabled in PostView) If the version of PostView is new enough postview should load .ang2 files from partially completed runs.XPLT
+To import this file in PostView click tools>Import lines and select the file. (make sure that the tools tab is enabled in PostView) If the version of PostView is new enough postview should load .ang2 files from partially completed runs.

+Final Vessel File

+Contains data for each tip at the final time point recorded in final_vessels.csv.
+This file contains data from the tips such as position.
+This will be expanded in the future to contain tip variables such as concentrations.
+It can be opened by the polar_plot.py python script to generate orientation distribution functions for segment growth.

+XPLT

 Some output options can be specified to show up in the heat maps in the .xplt file.
 These can be specified in the <Output><plotfile type="febio"> section within the .feb.file.